zcabjro/InnoFlow/README.md

 `POST` api/projects/{projectId}/enrol
 > This is a JWT token protected route

+> This is a VSTS token protected route

 | Parameter   | Type         | Notes     |
 | ------------|--------------|-----------|
 | projectId   | string       | A valid project id |